 Plywood, on the other hand, may have a rougher surface, depending on the grade.
 Higher-grade plywood can also be finished beautifully but might require more preparation.

-When comparing HDMR sheet vs plywood in terms of workability, plywood tends to be more user-friendly.
+When comparing HDMR sheets vs plywood in terms of workability, plywood tends to be more user-friendly.
 Plywood can be easily cut, shaped, and drilled, making it a favorite among carpenters and DIY enthusiasts.

 HDMR sheets are denser and heavier than plywood.
 This extra weight can make HDMR more challenging to handle during installation.
 Plywood, being lighter, is easier to transport and install, especially for larger projects like wall paneling or roofing.